 “Reaper Leeds?
 Please hold for G.R.
 Yorkshire.”

 Gertrude stared at the Secretary.
-“Amelia, you’re right in front of me.
+“Ethel, you’re right in front of me.
 He’s right in front of me.”

 Gertrude patted the Secretary’s shoulder, feeling bones shift beneath her robe.
 “Never mind.
 Come in.
 Come in, sir.”